 To model population dynamics, we let $S(t,\tau)$ denote the size of the susceptible population at current time $t$ that recovered from the previous infection at time $t-\tau$.
 Moreover, we let $I(t,\theta,\tau)$ denote the size of the infected population at current time $t$ that was infected at time $t-\theta$ with immunity age $\tau$ at the time of infection.
 Note that in the current study, we are interested mainly in the short-time aspects (small number of waves) and assume that without any disease the population stays constant (the natural dead are compensated by births).
 Later, in Section \ref{SSEModel1} we will discuss how to extend the framework in order to model long-term demography in more detail.

-The infectiousness of an infected individual is assumed to be proportional to its viral load.
-The proportionality factor accounts for the infectiousness of the virus relative to the size of the socially active population.
-In the following, $v(\theta,\tau)$ represents the viral load, already scaled by the proportionality factor.
-The dependency on both age variables captures how infectiousness varies during the course of infection and depending on the individual's immunity history.
+The infectiousness of an infected individual is assumed to be proportional to its pathogen load.
+The proportionality factor accounts for the infectiousness of the pathogen relative to the size of the socially active population.
+In the following, $v(\theta,\tau)$ represents the pathogen load, already scaled by the proportionality factor.
+The dependence on both age variables captures how infectiousness varies during the course of infection and depending on the individual's immunity history.

-The further exogenous parameters and functions appearing in the model are:
+The other exogenous parameters and functions that appear in the model are:

 \bino $\sigma(\tau)$ -- susceptibility per contact of a susceptible individual of immunity age $\tau$,\\ $c_0$ -- contact rate of susceptible individuals,\\ $\mu(\theta,\tau)$ -- mortality rate of infected individuals,\\ $\rho(\theta,\tau)$ -- recovery rate of infected individuals,\\ $c(\theta,\tau)$ -- contact rate of infected individuals participating in possible transmission.\\